Environmental Science / Studies Course Descriptions

 This interdisciplinary approach to our world emphasizes the history of environmental concerns, biomes, species interaction with each other and their environment, air, water, soil and biological resources, population dynamics, toxicology, energy sources, land use management, and other related topics.
 Principles of physics, chemistry and biology are incorporated throughout the course.
 This course is open to non-majors.

-Environmental Science - 3 Credits
+Environmental Science: A Global Concern - 3 Credits

 This interdisciplinary approach to our world emphasizes the history of environmental concerns, biomes, species interactions with each other and their environment, air, water, soil and biological resources, population dynamics, toxicology, energy sources, land use management, and other related topics.
 Principles of physics, Environmental chemistry, and biology are incorporated throughout the course.
 Information learned in lecture is re-enforced or enhanced through laboratory activities and experimentation.